Your Child's Experience with the Pulmonary Hypoplasia Program

 - Make sure you bring your parking ticket into the hospital with you for validation.

 - If it’s your first time visiting the hospital, make sure you have your current insurance cards with you.
 The receptionist will also check your demographic info every visit for any changes.
-You may need to check in and register separately at some appointments (e.g. cardiology, audiology, neonatal follow-up).
+You may need to check in and register separately at some appointments (e.g. cardiology, audiology, neonatology/behavioral health).

 - Your child might not have to be re-weighed or measured after the first appointment.
 Keep the sheet or remind later appointments that the vitals have already been completed.

 - Refer to your question list throughout the day and jot down any answers or reminders.

 - Encourage naps if possible.
 Your child, especially a young child used to napping, will likely get tired during the day.
 Try pushing him or her in the stroller and shutting off the lights in the exam room while waiting for a provider.
 If you have two adults, one can push the child in a quiet part of the hallway, while the other waits to be called.
 Any bit of down time can help perk a child up for the rest of the day.

 - Make use of the cafeteria on the first floor of the main hospital, where you can sit down to eat at a table and get some food and drinks, or use the microwaves to heat up food you brought from home.

 Some of the tests and procedures that may be recommended in the diagnosis, management and follow-up of patients within the Pulmonary Hypoplasia Program:

 Developmental assessments include an evaluation with a psychologist who specializes in early childhood development, and take place during Neonatology/Behavioral Health appointments.
 From infancy to age 2, the assessment examines how your child is progressing in terms of early developmental milestones.
 As your child nears school age, we look at the skills and abilities that will help him as he enters school.